 Treatment for Dental Trauma

 We will replace the lost part of the tooth with a tooth-colored filling or resin for fractured or chipped teeth.
 If you have lost a significant part of the tooth, we will replace it with an artificial crown.
 If your injuries have exposed your dental pulp, we might need to perform a root canal.

 Moreover, for injuries to the back teeth, we will provide a full coverage crown and root canal.
-We might need to perform emergency tooth extractions for split teeth and other serious injuries.
 For luxated teeth, we will reestablish them and offer root canal treatments.
 If your teeth have been avulsed, see our endodontist within 30 to 40 minutes to save your teeth.
 We will place them back in the socket and use stabilizing splints followed by root canal treatments to preserve their function.